Petru Groza: Political crisis: Western opposition and royal strike

+First Groza cabinet (6 March 1945 - 30 November 1946)

 Groza gave key portfolios such as defence, justice, and the interior to the Communists.
 It nominally included ministers from the National Liberals and National Peasants as well, but the ministers using those labels were fellow travellers like Groza, and had been handpicked by the Communists.

 Despite the annoyance of the two powers, the Communists constituted only a minority in Groza's cabinet.
 The leading figures in the Romanian Communist Party, Pauker and Gheorghiu-Dej, wanted the Groza government to preserve the façade of a coalition government and thus enable the Communists to win the confidence of the masses, since right after the Second World War the communists enjoyed very little political support.
 For this reason top communist figures like Pauker and Gheorghiu-Dej did not join Groza's cabinet.
 They planned to gradually impose an out-and-out Communist regime under the veil of the existing coalition government.
-By conflating the successes of the regime with their Party, Pauker and Gheorghiu-Dej hoped to win support for the party and lay the foundations for a one-party state.
+By conflating the successes of the regime with their party, Pauker and Gheorghiu-Dej hoped to win support for the party and lay the foundations for a one-party state.
 Accordingly, Groza maintained the illusion of a coalition government, appointing members of diverse political organizations to his cabinet and formulating his government's short-term goals in broad, non-ideological terms.
 He stated at a cabinet meeting on 7 March 1945, for example, that the government sought to guarantee safety and order for the population, implement desired land reform policies, and focus on a "swift cleanup" of the state bureaucracy and immediate prosecution of war criminals, i.e., officials of the Fascist wartime regime of Marshal Ion Antonescu (see Romania during World War II and Romanian People's Tribunals).

 To confirm Groza in office, elections were held on 19 November 1946.
 The count was rigged in order to give an overwhelming majority to the Bloc of Democratic Parties, a Communist-dominated front that included the Ploughmen's Front.
 Years later, historian Petre Țurlea reviewed a confidential Communist Party report about the election that showed the BPD had, at most, won 47 percent of the vote.
 He concluded that had the election been conducted honestly, the opposition parties would have won enough votes between them to form a coalition government—albeit with far less than the 80 percent support long claimed by opposition supporters.